hpcleuven/AlphaFold/README.md

 # Running AlphaFold as a batch job on VSC
 Please refer to the [VIB](https://vib.be/) tutorial material created by Jasper Zuallaert (VIB-UGent), with the help of Alexander Botzki (VIB) and Kenneth Hoste (UGent) here: https://elearning.bits.vib.be/courses/alphafold/

 Below are two examples of Slurm job submission scripts - one only on CPUs and one using both CPUs and GPUs.
+The image created from the official AlphaFold Docker container from Tutorial 2 has been used.
 Please bear in mind that the job parameters here are only an example and may not be suitable for proper Alphafold runs.

 Submit to CPU nodes on wICE:
 ```